 Renegotiating your cable or phone plan, switching to a lower-tier plan or switching providers can save you hundreds.

-“Many of my clients have found this to save them $150 to $200 a month, and they never miss the 500 channels they never watched,” said Trey Peterson, a Ramsey Solutions master financial coach with Haven Financial Group.
+“Many of my clients have found this to save them $150 to $200 a month, and they never miss the 500 channels they never watched,” said Trey Peterson, a financial professional with Guardian Wealth Strategies.

 Or Better Yet, Cancel Your Cable All Together